mrwonko/pwb2015/readme.md

 The Step-Series Algorithms are in [algorithms.cpp](src/algorithms.cpp) and somewhat more complex, but the above descriptions should give you an idea of what they do.

 The [Field](src/field.hpp) data structure is also of interest; it represents the whole game field using an array and provides a method of retrieving all the matches (i.e. connected blocks), which are calculated using a fairly naive flood fill.
 (There's potential for optimization here, I believe.)
 The matches are not stored in a new dynamic array, which would have to be allocated on each function call, but instead use a supplied one, which can thus be re-used.

-## Results

-In the end my solution was beat only by that of the organizer, effectively netting me 1st place and thus the first pick of the book prizes.
-So I'm now the proud owner of "Structure and Interpretation of Computer Programs" - I've been meaning to learn Scheme for a while now, and this should be an excellent introduction.

-I will check which algorithm ended up finding the winning solution in each round once the data that was used is released.